nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 ### Linking validators to request handler

-For HTTP methods where validators are compulsory, if no validator aggregate or matching method is found, a `Suphle\Exception\Explosives\Generic\NoCompatibleValidator` exception is thrown, which in turn, is a sub-class of the famous [Suphle\\Contracts\\Exception\\BroadcastableException](/docs/v1/exception/#programmer-level-exceptions).
+For HTTP methods where validators are compulsory, if no validator aggregate or matching method is found, a `Suphle\Exception\Explosives\DevError\NoCompatibleValidator` exception is thrown, which in turn, is a sub-class of the famous [Suphle\\Contracts\\Exception\\BroadcastableException](/docs/v1/exception/#programmer-level-exceptions).

 Our validations thus need to meet the following objectives: